cakephp/docs/en/development/routing.rst

 second one.
 When using custom routes you can force particular parameters to go into the passed arguments as well.

-If you were to visit the previously mentioned url, and you had a controller action that looked like::
+If you were to visit the previously mentioned URL, and you had a controller action that looked like::

     CalendarsController extends AppController {